Web_Size_Crop-Web

 Referral to Community Resources

-The Counseling Center for Wellness will provide a student with an external referral if the student would be better served by an outside counselor/resource.
+The Counseling Center will provide a student with an external referral if the student would be better served by an outside counselor/resource.
 The counselor will assist in a smooth transition.

-Some of the concerns that are commonly addressed through referral to services outside of the Counseling Center for Wellness include:
+Some of the concerns that are commonly addressed through referral to services outside of the Counseling Center include:

 The general guidelines listed above are only intended to serve as a guide to assist treatment decisions.
 The nature and complexity of presenting concerns and the broader context are considered in making the appropriate treatment recommendation(s).
 Cases are evaluated individually, and the professional judgment of the mental health provider(s) will determine the best treatment option for each student.

-In accordance with legal and ethical standards for psychologists, all counseling sessions with students over 18 years of age are confidential.
-Counselors cannot disclose whether a student is receiving counseling services or make any disclosures about the content of sessions without the written consent of the student receiving services.
+In accordance with legal and ethical standards, all counseling sessions are confidential.
+Counselors may not disclose whether a student is receiving counseling services or make any disclosures about the content of sessions without the written consent of the student receiving services.

 State and federal law states that there are exceptions to confidentiality, as follows: